manojxshrestha/c-programming/README.md

 }
 ```

-5. Program to calculate the sum of two numbers entered by the user:
+**5. Program to calculate the sum of two numbers entered by the user:**

 ```
 #include <stdio.h>